Bahubali: Kumbhoj

 Kumbhoj is the name of an ancient town located in Kolhapur district, Maharashtra.
 The town is about eight kilometers from Hatkanangale, about twenty seven kilometers from Kolhapur.
 The famous Jain pilgrimage centre where a 28 ft-high statue of Bahubali is installed is 2 km from the Kumbhoj city.

 Aretipur

 There is a 10 ft-high statue of Bahubali at Aretipur, Near Kokrebellur Village of Madur Taluk Mandya district.

 In 2016, the Archaeological Survey of India (ASI) excavated another 13 feet-high statue of Bahubali made in the 3rd – 9th centuries in Aretipur.
 ASI has also excavated an 8th-century statue of Bahubali in Aretipur, Maddur, Mandya, Karnataka, that is 3 feet wide and 3.5 feet tall.

+Uttar Pradesh

+Greater Noida

+The Bahubaleshwar Temple in village Gharbhara has a 23 ft (7.0 m) high Statue of Bahubali in granite.

+Built with sustainability in mind, the temple boasts a Miyawaki forest with 5,000 trees, a pond, fountains, mud cottages, and 90% green coverage.

 In literature

 The life-story of Bahubali has been discussed in many works.